 There is not so much as a hint of an antibiotic or any other artificial extraneous ingredient in this joyous, organic, homegrown, vegan celebration of the vegetable, in all its forms.

 You can vary the ingredients in this dish according to your personal taste and what you have available.
-The dressing, however, is non-negotiable – perfectly pitched to add freshness and vibrancy, lifting the ingredients on the plate to another level.

 This would make a colourful and impressive starter for a dinner party, with the advantage of being very quick and easy to put together.